anas-ivs/ESPHome-Water-Meter/README.md

 | 5    | Fittings and Poly couplers for pressure transmitters       | RM4.50 (Fittings) + RM9.00 couplers | 3 sets   | RM40                       | This time another search looking at local hardware stores and couldnt locate any 1/4" to 3/4" or 1/2" couplers that I can fit to DN25 Female Poly Tee.<br /><br /><br />So search online and landed on this [SUS304 1/4" to 1" fitting.](https://shopee.com.my/SUS304-STAINLESS-STEEL-PIPING-FITTINGS-PIPE-FITTING-REDUCING-BUSH-WITH-BSP-THREAD-(1-4-to-1-)-i.92100121.7206904649) |
 |      | Total Electronics                                          |                                     |          | RM196.20                   | Buy local electrical store where possible.                   |

-Other consumables - terminal blocks, dupont jumper wires (male/female), [PCB Spacer](https://shopee.com.my/100Pcs-HC-5-3mm-Nylon-Plastic-Stick-On-PCB-Spacer-Standoff-Locking-Snap-In-Posts-Fixed-Clips-Adhesive-Kit-i.190324344.7008938135)
+Other consumables - terminal blocks, cable glands, dupont jumper wires (male/female), [PCB Spacer](https://shopee.com.my/100Pcs-HC-5-3mm-Nylon-Plastic-Stick-On-PCB-Spacer-Standoff-Locking-Snap-In-Posts-Fixed-Clips-Adhesive-Kit-i.190324344.7008938135)

 ## <a name="code">Code </a>